 2) Your friend is bringing out bad behaviors in you.
 Maybe you're drinking too much, lying more, being less patient with your kids, or feeling your creativity stifled or your integrity tested.
 Perhaps your job or grades are in jeopardy or you start to doubt your marriage in a way that you didn't before.
 There are many ways that a friend can be a bad influence, long past the days of smoking cigarettes after homeroom.

 3) The friendship feels significantly unbalanced.
 Reciprocity?
 What reciprocity?
-Perhaps she constantly borrows your things and doesn't return them, or you've made a thankless dinner for her so many times that you're starting to feel like a short order cook.
-Or, maybe the scales are tipped in the other direction: she constantly tries to do so much for you but you must admit you're not as interested in returning the favor.
+Perhaps she or he constantly borrows your things and doesn't return them, or you've made a thankless dinner for her so many times that you're starting to feel like a short order cook.
+Or, maybe the scales are tipped in the other direction: she or he constantly tries to do so much for you but you must admit you're not as interested in returning the favor.
 Either way, the equilibrium at the heart of deep friendship has been shot.

 4) The words you'd use to describe your friend are not flattering.
 Maybe you're constantly making fun of this friend in your head, and not in a loving way.
 Or you feel so superior to them that they annoy you.
 You're not laughing at them; you're laughing with them-- and let's face it; you just don't seem to like them anymore.

 5) Your friend doesn't seem to get who you are.
-Maybe she constantly misunderstands you, or makes you feel embarrassed for how late you sleep or how you dress or how you cook.
+Maybe he or she constantly misunderstands you, or makes you feel embarrassed for how late you sleep or how you dress or how you cook.
 You've started to feel so underappreciated and put down that you censor yourself, or maybe, in a fit of annoyance, you have started flaunting your "flaws" just to get on her nerves.
 Either way, this is the opposite of unconditional love.

 Can a friendship that's reached any of these points be saved?
 Possibly, but only if it feels like a phase, rather than a long-standing pattern.
 Think hard about whether there's a true foundation of a healthy relationship to try to get back to.
 You might also ask yourself whether you've been feeling this way with a lot of your friends, or with just one in particular.
 If the answers aren't good, take heart: not all friendships last forever.
 And even though Facebook keeps many of them on life support, all you ever owe your friends is kindness and respect: not a vow 'til death do you part.